 5. They have very little empathy for others.

-Self-absorbed people think the world revolves around them and that their own challenges are the only ones that matter.
+Self-centered people think the world revolves around them and that their own challenges are the only ones that matter.

 They view your pain or problems through their own eyes and how it impacts them.
 Whatever hardships you are having, they’ve had it worse.

 They aren’t interested in how you are impacted or what you are feeling.
 They don’t want to be bothered with your emotional needs.

-They think the world (and you) exists for their benefit and needs and have little concern about how others are affected
+They think the world (and you) exists for their benefit and needs and have little concern about how others are affected.

 Egotistical people often choose partners who will reflect well on them.
 “Look at me.
 I can attract this hot man who makes a lot of money and drives a Porsche.”